caiks/TBOT03/README.md

 At 100,000 *events* the effect is still more marked - interest does considerably better than random, but both *models* are far smaller than the unrestricted case.

-Now we repeated our *level* 3 testing in mode 16 with restricted active *history*, e.g.
+Now we repeated our *level* three testing in mode 16 with restricted active *history*, e.g.
 ```
 cd ~/turtlebot3_ws/src/TBOT03_ws
 ros2 run TBOT03 actor model110.json